doublelei/doublelei-personal-web/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I'm a Master's student in robotics at Carnegie Mellon University under Professor Fernando la Torre and Dr. Dong Huang at the DeLight Lab.
-My long-term research goal is to improve the way artificial intelligent agents perceive, interpret and understand the world.
+Welcome to my personal website.
+I'm currently a Research Engineer Intern at Baidu USA, after receiving my Master's degree in Robotics from Carnegie Mellon University, where I had the distinct honor of working under the guidance of Prof. Fernando la Torre and Dr. Dong Huang at the DeLight Lab.

-My current research interests focus on **1) 3D Vision**: The ability to infer, model, and utilize 3D representations is of significant importance in AI, with applications ranging from robotic manipulation and self-driving to virtual reality.
-Currently I'm working on the project about reconstructing full-range human meshes through monocular camera; **2) Multimodal Machine Learning**: Recent researches prove that AI agents benefit from multimodal learning especially for complicated tasks.
-Dr. Dong and I are recently developing the alogrithm to directly transfer representation and knowledge between modalities (from Lidar, WiFi, and infrared to RGB images).

-I'm always open to new opportunities and challenges, so don't be afraid to contact me :)
+My mission is to enhance the capabilities of artificial intelligent agents in perceiving, interpreting, and interacting with the world.
+To accomplish this, my work centers around three key areas:

+**3D Vision**: I believe in the transformational power of 3D representations in AI, with applications spanning robotic manipulation, autonomous driving, and virtual reality.

+**Multimodal Machine Learning**: My research has led me to the conclusion that AI agents can achieve significantly improved results by harnessing the power of multimodal learning, especially for intricate tasks.
+I had the privilege of collaborating with Dr. Dong on developing an algorithm that directly transfers representation and knowledge across diverse modalities, including Lidar, WiFi, infrared, and RGB images.

+**Embodied AI**: I have a deep fascination for Embodied AI, and the potential it holds for revolutionizing various industries and aspects of everyday life.
+At Baidu, I led the design and development of the RobotGPT platform.

+I'm always keen to embrace new opportunities in AI and Robotics.
+If you have a challenging project or want to discuss the future of AI and Robotics, feel free to reach out.
+I'd love to connect!